bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 * Choose the [right database software](../database-and-api-management/opensource-database-technologies.md) based on the needs of your application

-* Plan for backups and recovery follow the [Database Backup Best Practices](../database-and-api-management/database-backup-best-practices.md) documentation as it will provide a good starting point for creating a backup and recovery plan
+* Plan your database backups and recovery by following the [Database Backup Best Practices](../database-and-api-management/database-backup-best-practices.md) documentation

 ## Best practices for creating your image